vgrillot/cheatsheets/python_training.md

 vv

-Syntax
+Space does matter !
 --

-> Space does matter !
+> Readability counts

 - don't use tab
 - only spaces indent with 4 spaces